Eye Care Is At Risk

 We need government to prioritize and properly fund eye care to make it sustainable for years to come.

 If you are a senior (65+), a child (19 and under) or an adult with OHIP covered eye conditions we will not be able to see you.
 If you have an appointment booked during job action our team will reach out to you and put you on a priority booking list so we can see you when job action is over.
-You will be contacted the Friday before your appointment in the event your appointment needs to be cancelled due to job action.

 If you are between the ages of 20 – 64 (and do not have an OHIP covered condition) we can still see you for an eye exam.